bcmichael/RNMR-Docs/docs/command/full_command.md

 `GOTST` is the most direct replacement for the behavior of the old if commands such as `IFEQ`. `GOTST` should only be used when there is a need to jump to labels in different parts of a macro. `TST` should be used for conditional execution of blocks of commands.
+## GREF
+Restore processing buffer reference from nucleus table

+Category: Frequency Control

+Format: `GREF` nuc

+Defaults: *

+Description:
+`GREF` changes the reference frequency (or frequencies) in a processing buffer to match what is stored in the nucleus table.
+If nuc is * `GREF` changes the frequency for every channel.
+Otherwise a valid nucleus must be passed.
+If nuc is omitted RNMR will prompt for it with a default of \*. `GREF` only changes the reference frequency parameter for the processing buffers and does not update the synthesizers.
+## GREFA
+Restore acqusition buffer reference from nucleus table

+Category: Frequency Control

+Format: `GREFA` nuc

+Qualifiers: /RESET

+Qualifier Defaults: none

+Prerequisites: RNMRA only

+Defaults: *

+Description:
+`GREFA` changes the reference frequency (or frequencies) in the acquisition buffer to match what is stored in the nucleus table.
+If nuc is * `GREFA` changes the frequency for every channel.
+Otherwise a valid nucleus must be passed.
+If nuc is omitted RNMR will prompt for it with a default of \*. `GREFA` only changes the reference frequency parameter for the acquisition buffer.
+If /RESET is used `GREFA` will also change the synthesizer frequency and FMU frequency.
 ## GS
 Get data from scratch record